 We pride ourselves on being the friendliest Ruby community in Eastern Europe.
 As such, it is essential that everyone who wants to be a part of Pivorak feels safe, included, and welcome.
 This includes our Pivorak events and after-parties, our Slack community, and Facebook / other social media discussions.

-Let us be very clear: we do not discriminate based on gender, age, sexual orientation, disability, physical appearance and choice of clothing, body size, race, ethnicity, religion (or lack thereof), or technology choices.
+Let us be very clear: we do not discriminate based on gender, age, sexual orientation, disability, physical appearance and choice of clothing, body size, race, religion (or lack thereof), or technology choices.

 As our community grows, we are attracting people with diverse beliefs and backgrounds.
 Everyone has a favorite technology stack and a story or two about a terrible approach to coding.
 Programmers are known for having strong opinions and speaking frankly.
 However, the discussions never need to turn personal and offensive.
 If you feel that a conversation has become heated, consider to agree to disagree and move on.

 Be kind to others.
 Do not insult or put down other pivorakers.
 Behave professionally.
 Be careful in the words that you choose.
 If you are not sure if your joke will offend someone, chose to not tell that joke.